NisanthanNanthakumar/backend-challenge/README.md

 ## Installing / Getting started

 You will need NodeJS >= 8.1.1

-You will need either a local instance of Mongo >= 3.4.13 or a free mLab instance Replace 'your-mongoURI-here' with your mongoURI
+You will need either a local instance of Mongo >= 3.4.13 or a free mLab instance.

+Replace 'your-mongoURI-here' with your mongoURI.

 ```shell
 git clone https://github.com/NisanthanNanthakumar/backend-challenge.git